 Many days passed and she had a hunch that the angel of death would visit her soon.
 She vowed to become a glorious bride but by the look of it, her desire would never be fulfilled.
 Where was her prince charming?
 There was a vague memory of a prince asking her to wait for him.
 She reminisced about the promises he made to come and rescue her.
 There was no sign of any living person.
 Would he ever make it?
 Her parched throat made no sound and she sat motionless waiting for her groom.

 Intan woke up with cold sweat enveloping her entire face.
 She gasped for breath as she called to mind the stale air from the small dark chamber with towering walls.
 Why was she having all these disturbing dreams?
 There were many times she thought she would rather have cancer or some autoimmune disorders.
-A life-threatening sickness would eventually lead to death and end all the miseries in her life.
+A life-threatening disease would eventually lead to death and end all the miseries in her life.
 At the very least, that could satisfy her human mind that she was truly ill.
 She was sick of fighting an illness that has no known cause.
 Most people she knew only burdened her with advices on how to eat and exercise right without truly knowing what she had to bear night and day.
 At times she imagined her own death approaching and wished very much it would come sooner.

 A bright light was shining down on her.
 She smelled fresh dew.
 Hearing voices of angels floating above her, she saw an injured lamb at her feet with blood all over its white fleece.
 Pools of water started to swell in her eyes.
 Suddenly, the lamb leapt into the clouds and disappeared.
 A blinding ray flashed down and cast away the spirits of anguish that was lurking in the air.
 The dark clouds gradually rolled away.
 The lamb reappeared spotless and pure white.
 It trotted in good spirit towards Intan and she automatically ran to hug it.
 Flowing tears streamed down her cheeks as she cuddled the lamb in her arms.

 She woke up and found herself beaming although her mood was somewhat melancholy.
 Her face was flustered and wet.
 She must have cried in her dreams.
 Could it be that she finally could smile after so long?
-Were that truly tears of joy?
+Could that be tears of joy?
 This was the first time she had awakened without feeling afraid, anxious or terribly disturbed.
 Would she ever feel this way again?
 Why was fibromyalgia sucking away all her happiness?
 Was she depressed and not know it?
 How long had she been living in this state?

 Soaked in divine sweetness, she woke up to the face of a King.
 His warm brown eyes gazed at her in a fatherly manner.
 He gave her a cup of honey, served as tea to quench her thirst.
 She stared at him in suspicion as he seemed to understand all her thoughts and longings.
 He nodded and exchanged words without audibly speaking.
 Was she in heaven or some fairy land?

 She sat up on the bed of roses as he poured water from nothingness onto her.
 The feel of the water on her skin was magical beyond human expression.
 She understood she was instantaneously being cleansed of every impurity ever existed in the history of her life.
 He caressed her hand softly and on the spot, she could catch a glimpse of his kingdom.
 He gave her a foretaste of treasures that were to come.
 She was not even of royal blood but this king had bestowed a part of his glory upon her; something so rare and prized.
 She did not know whether to cry or to laugh as an extraordinary flame of bliss burst forth from her heart.
 No words could fully explain what she was going through.
-Nothing in this world could be compared to this moment.
+No happiness in this world could be compared to this moment.
 She felt belonged and utterly loved.
 Who was this king?
 A renewed vigour soared through her heart.

 Someone shook Intan hard.
 She jerked herself up as soon as she became aware that the hands firmly gripping her right shoulder belonged to Frodo.
 Frodo from ‘Lord of the Rings’ was sitting beside her?
 What nonsense!!!
 He summoned her to wake up, sleep no longer and beckoned her to follow him to the balcony.
 She gawked in disbelief as she tried to soak in the picturesque view of Rivendell where the elves from the story were living.
 Could it be possible that she was even there?
 Frodo waved his hand in front of Intan and brought a series of flashbacks presenting Frodo’s life journey in preserving the infamous ring to play right in front of Intan’s eyes.
 Forging ahead in difficult circumstances, she could see that Frodo never gave up.
 He stayed true to his task entrusted solely to him till the very end.